sourcegraph/about/handbook/engineering/testing.md

 Engineers should budget for writing tests when making iteration plans.

+## Flaky tests

+We do not tolerate flaky tests of any kind.
+Any engineer that sees a flaky test should immediately:

+1. Open a PR to disable the flaky test.
+1. Open an issue to re-enable the flaky test, assign it to the most likely owner, and add it to the current release milestone.

+If the build or test infrastructure itself is flaky, then [open an issue](https://github.com/sourcegraph/sourcegraph/issues/new?labels=team/distribution) and notify the [distribution team](distribution/index.md#contact).

 ## Unit tests

 Unit tests test individual functions in our codebase and are the most desirable kind of test to write.